soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul2/M2E0_Ablauf-Zielsetzung_en.md

 The goal is not a complete domain ontology.
 What matters is a **small, comprehensible, and formally usable extension of CIDOC CRM** that prepares the transition to implementation in WissKI.

+> **How we work**
+>
+> Short methodological inputs alternate with demonstration and hands-on modeling.
+>
+> We continue working with The Legend of Zelda: A Link to the Past and the model sketch developed in Module 1.
+Using Protégé, we explore an OWL implementation of CIDOC CRM, evaluate modeling choices using Scope Notes, and extend the ontology with selected domain-specific concepts and relationships.
+>
+> The goal is not a complete domain ontology, but a small, transparent, and formally usable extension of CIDOC CRM.

 ---

 ## Prerequisites